hperrin/svelte-material-ui/packages/common/README.md

 # Svelte Material UI - Common Components

-The common components are used in other components.
-You can also use the elemental components to switch the element that a ClassAdder based component uses.
+These common components are used in other components.

+You can also use the elemental components to switch the HTML element that an SMUI component with a `component` prop uses.

 # Installation

 ```sh
 npm install --save-dev @smui/common
 ```

+# Whoa There, These Docs are Outdated

+The latest SMUI v3 beta had a lot of changes, and these docs haven't been caught up yet.
+You should check out the demo page's code to see the latest usage.

 # Exports